Catenscia/MxOps/docs/source/user_documentation/scenes.md

 - `allowed_network*`: a list of the network onto which the `Scene` is allowed to be run.
 Allowed values are: [`LOCAL`, `TEST`, `DEV`, `MAIN`].
 - `allowed_scenario*`: a list of the scenario into which the `Scene` is allowed to be run.
 Regex can be used here.
 - `accounts`: a list of the accounts details.
-This can be define only once per execution (so in only one file in the case of a folder execution).
+This can be defined only once per execution (so in only one file in the case of a folder execution).
 Each account will be designated by its `account_name` in the `Steps`.
+- `external_contracts`: a dictionary of external contract addresses.
+The keys will be used as contract ids by MxOps.
+This has to be defined only once per scenario.
 - `steps`: a list the `Steps` to execute sequentially.

  \* *mandatory values*